lhthang96/MyBurger/README.md

 ## How to run

-I used 'create-react-app' to build, so all the 'npm' commands is the same as default:
+The project is initialized with `create-react-apps`.

 ### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make changes.<br>
 You will also see any lint errors in the console.

 ### `npm test`